karuppiah7890/blog/content/posts/intro-one-time-passwords.md

 phone number can be logged into only one device at a time.
 Just an example.
 There's probably more work behind the scenes to take care of such use cases, but verifying the phone number is part of the big process.

+Also, if you think about it, it's easy to have multiple email IDs - many websites have a very simple signup and you can get tons of email IDs, or create your own email server and get tons of email IDs too.
+But it's not easy for everyone to get mobile numbers - it's possible, just not easy usually, from what I have seen.
+These days, for security reasons, getting a phone number has it's own process so that the identity of the individual is known - this is the case for standard network providers, also, getting many SIM cards to have many phone numbers might be costly for someone, and also, to be able to actively use them, you need to keep swapping it in and out of your mobile phone devices or have multiple devices.
+So, compared to have multiple phone numbers, having multiple email IDs is easy.
+The same goes for having multiple credit / debit cards - it's not easy, but yes, possible.
+I think due to these reasons, asking the user for their phone number can help applications to find out duplicate users / accounts to some extent if that's something important for the application, and the same goes for paid services providing free trials which ask for credit card of the user or phone number or both.
+And they don't just ask for the phone number or credit card, they also verify it, phone number with OTP and credit card with some transaction of low value.

+I have notced that Google has infact started asking their users for their phone numbers.
+Not sure for what reasons :P

 Now, we spoke about different things about OTPs.
 There are some special cool OTPs.
 I know two of them only - TOTP - Time based One Time Password, HOTP -